 Comparing Popular Roofing Materials for Solar Panels

-Let's explore the most popular types of roofs to determine which are best for generating solar power.
+Let's explore the most popular types of roofs to determine which are the best roofing for solar panels.

 Metal Roofs